 As a foreign teacher in China, you get time off during the country’s seven national public holidays.

-The duration of most holidays is three days or more.
-However, the weekend is regarded as part of the holiday so they are not as long as you think.
+Holidays go for at least three days, but the weekend is often part of the holiday so they’re not as long as you think.

 Here are the national public holidays for this year:

 |Spring Festival (Chinese New Year)||January 31 to February 6|

 |Mid-Autumn Festival (Mooncake Festival)||September 10-12|